rusenask/mirage/docs/pages/api.rst

            session_id: session id to use within the export (optional, defaults to epoch time)
            export_dir: export dir name (optional, defaults to scenario key)
            runnable: create a runnable scenario of a previous playback (optional)
+           record_session: playback session to use (required with runnable)
-           session: playback session to use (required with runnable) returns links to exported archive files (*.zip, *.tar.gz, *.jar)
+           playback_session: playback session to use (required with runnable) returns links to exported archive files (*.zip, *.tar.gz, *.jar)

     stubo/api/get/export?scenario=first